rosenberg9/computational_astrobiology_belgrade/README.md

 ### `PlatoLightCurves/scripts/analyze_classifiers.ipynb`

 This notebook is a short follow-up analysis workspace intended for comparing saved classifiers and loading model artifacts.
 It currently imports the scientific stack and begins from saved `.pt` or `.joblib` outputs rather than rebuilding simulations.
-It is useful as a lightweight place to add final comparison plots, but it is not the main training notebook.

-If more time is available, this notebook should become the final model-comparison report: load the CNN checkpoint, load `rf_checkpoint.joblib`, evaluate both on the same split, compare precision/recall by class, and summarize where each model fails.

 ## End-to-End Workflow